fengshuai0210/csst-ifs-gehong/docs/source/algorithm/map/map.rst

 To simulate IFS data of extended sources (e.g., galaxies), a set of two-dimensional (2D) physical parameter maps is required.
 These maps are classified into two major categories:

-- **Stellar Component Maps**: describing the distributions of stellar properties used to construct stellar continuum spectra (see Section :ref:`algorithm_stellar_contimuum`).
+- **Stellar Component Maps**: describing the distributions of stellar properties used to construct stellar continuum spectra (see Section :ref:`stellar-continuum`).
 These include maps of surface brightness, stellar age, and stellar metallicity.
 All these maps are handled by the ``map2d.StellarPopulationMap`` module.

 - **Gas Component Maps**: describing the distributions related to ionized gas, including those used to simulate emission-line spectra (see Section :ref:`ionized-gas-emission-lines`).
 These include the :math:`\text{H}\alpha` flux map, gas-phase metallicity, etc., and are combined via the ``map2d.IonizedGasMap`` module.